MEXICO ARCHITECTURE DECONSTRUCTED: BESPOKE TOUR

 Prices are adjusted for inflation every year on January 15.

-If your itinerary includes buildings which have an entrance fee, we let you know how much this is in advance, so that you can bring the right amount of cash with you on the day, OR where appropriate, we ask your permission to pre-purchase tickets on your behalf ahead of time.
+If your itinerary includes buildings which have an entrance fee, we let you know how much this is in advance, so that you can bring the right amount of cash with you on the day, OR where appropriate, we ask your permission to pre-purchase tickets on your behalf ahead of time, in order to 100% secure your admission on the day.

 Retna's urban intervention in the outer region of Tlatelolco: Photo courtesy of The Beauty Project.